vijaysharm/ehyo-android/README.md

 + Displays the following when commands are run
 ++ Manifest for source set: [app:SourceSetType [type=debug]] is null!!!!

++ Ugly exception when no internet connection with dependency command

++ Need to create/modify build.gradle if user wants to add a dependency to a build config that isn't explicitly defined.
+++ check GradleBuildDocument and ProjectRegistryBuilder

 ##Tasks
 + Show better version information
 ++ Better option description for usage